jupyterhub/mybinder.org-user-guide/README.md

 # binder

-This repository is the metapackage for [binder](https://mybinder.org) usage, docs, and chat.
+This repository contains the documentation and usage instructions for the mybinder.org service.

 ## Communication